Updated 7 April 2021

 Construction toys such as, Lego, duplo, skittle bricks, popoids etc., are submerged in antibacterial solution at the end of each day and left out of reach for 72 hours.
-All toys and resources are rotated on a daily basis.
+All toys and resources are rotated on a regular basis.

-Our NEW interactive white board is accessible to children working and playing at a safe distance along with the Wii, providing many physical sports challenges such as, tennis, golf, Fifa football, cricket and Just Dance!
+Our interactive white board is accessible to children working and playing at a safe distance along with the Wii, providing many physical sports challenges such as, tennis, golf, Fifa football, cricket and Just Dance!

 The newly installed School Wrap computer and laptop have been positioned at individual work stations for children to create their own drawings, documents etc. Keyboards are disinfected at regular intervals and after each and every child’s use.

-We have an exciting new play addition to our setting, providing a FUN area for children to climb and hide at a safe distance.
+We have an exciting play addition to our setting, providing a FUN area for young children to climb and hide at a safe distance.
 Playworkers are present at all times to monitor the number of children playing in any single area.

-Children are actively encouraged to stand with their arms spread out wide and turn in a circle to keep themselves super safe.
+Children are actively encouraged to stand with their arms spread out wide and turn in a circle to keep themselves ‘super safe’.
 If they can touch another person, they are too close and can move slightly further away.

 Grab’n’Go Bags contain PPE, wet wipes, tissues and first aid equipment at all times.
 Plus, many FUN activities such as, rounders set, balls, magnifying glasses and tape measures!